January to March, 2010

 I remember our training director picking us up at the airport.
 We rode to the training center on a chartered school bus and I sat next to a guy with whom I would soon share a training community, chatting about my plans to build a solar shower and keep a garden wherever I lived.
 (Riiiiight.)

 I like structure.
 I have to admit that I enjoyed training, from day one, perhaps a little more than the average trainee.
 My host mother was a good cook.
 She sort of understood the concept of vegetarianism.
 Each week we had four days of Spanish, one day at the training center, and a weekly tech training session.
+I loved Spanish lessons.
 I hadn’t brought a computer, so each night meant studying, reading for pleasure, and chatting with my boyfriend long-distance.
 It felt like summer camp.

 There was always the looming doubt: would I stay?
 Could I deal two years without my boyfriend?
 I had some retrospectively pretty funny issues with cultural and linguistic misunderstandings.
 Yet...
 I was pretty content on a daily basis.
 The most uncomfortable parts of training for me were adapting my intestinal flora, living with a flea-infestation in my bed, and trying to connect with my semi-apathetic host family.